pogihae/socket-chat/README.md

 # Socket Chat
 Socket Calculator is a Server - Client program with TCP connection.
 Server allows multi-client with each thread.

+Whisper, with gray text
+Server, with yellow text

 ## Requirement

     JAVA 8